Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 You can even use a coupon, discount code, or discounted bundle as your lead magnet.
 These are particularly effective in the e-commerce market.

-When your subscriber submits the form and confirms his or her email address, you send along the lead magnet.
+When your subscriber submits the form and confirms their email address, you send along the lead magnet.
 It’s that simple.
 You can A/B test different magnets to see which one is most attractive to your audience.

 For instance, one audience might prefer a detailed educational video.
 Another might like a cheat sheet or swipe file.
 Try as many as you want so you don’t miss out on collecting leads who might otherwise have converted.

-Use a Great Call to Action on Your Lead Capturing Page
+Use a Great Call to Action on Your Lead Capture Pages

 The CTA seals the deal.
 The worst thing you can do is use a bland, boring CTA that everyone has seen before.
 “Submit” is probably the worst offender.